Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, thank you very much, Rush.

-This this is in Steve Jobs um biography, and he said that he was not, you know, he didn't like Obama's administration towards business, so it wasn't business friendly.
+And he said that he was not, you know, he didn't like Obama's administration towards business.

-Yeah, I knew of that story.
+Yeah, I knew that story.

-What happened was this uh uh and and Ed here is referring, we had a discussion I did yesterday, but the previous debate, Candy Crowley asked Obama and Romney about the iPhone and the iPad, and we ever get those jobs back, and I pointed out yesterday how those jobs were not lost.
+We had a discussion I did yesterday, the previous debate, Candy Crowley asked Obama and Romney about the iPhone and the iPad.

-The iPad, the iPhone never made here, and went into a discussion of all the related jobs created by Apple in this country As a result of the invention and design of all these eye devices.
+And went into a discussion of all the related jobs created by Apple in this country as a result of the invention and design of all these iDevices.

-Now, what Ed here is talking about, a couple of years ago, Obama was on a fundraising swing out on the left coast, and he had a dinner with some high tech titans.
+Now, what Ed here is talking about, a couple of years ago, Obama was on a fundraising swing out on the left coast, and he had a dinner with some high-tech Titans.

-Zuckerberg from Facebook was obviously all these clowns.
+Zuckerberg from Facebook was all these clowns.

-And I don't know if this occurred at that dinner or it might have occurred at a previous conversation, but Jobs told Obama he was cruising for a one-term presidency.
+And I don't know if this occurred at that dinner, or it might have occurred at a previous conversation, but Jobs told Obama he was cruising for a one-term presidency because he said, look, these jobs you keep talking about are never coming back.

-They never they were never here.
+They were never here.

 He really ridiculed Obama.

-I think I well I do, he had to be given where he was, but he was a profound capitalist.
+He had to be given where he was, but he was a profound capitalist.

-I mean, he was he was not this raging lib from morning to night, but he told Obama you're destined for one-term presidency, and he said the second thing that frustrated him to no end about Obama was Obama's tendency to say things couldn't get done.
+And he said the second thing that frustrated him to no end about Obama was Obama's tendency to say things couldn't get done.

 That's something Jobs couldn't relate to.